minsik-ai/Kamera/README.md

 2.   **Reduce complexity using single Executor & single Class.**

-     I intentionally designed main class to be flat, to avoid complexity caused by Handlers & RenderThreads.
+     I intentionally designed main class to be flat, to avoid complexity caused by `Handler`s & `RenderThread`s.
-     A single Executor replaces most of their functionality.
+     A single `Executor` replaces most of their functionality.

 3.   **Handle all state machines in a separate non-Activity class.**

      Activity lifecycle & Surface lifecycle doesn't match, so there is a need to account for both of them.
-     I do this using Android Architecture Components LifecycleObserver, to handle all in one single class.
+     I do this using Android Architecture Components `LifecycleObserver`, to handle all in one single class.
      Grafika implementation handled all this in one Activity, which is fine for a sample app, but lacks extensibility.

 4.   **Overcome possible thread problems using Annotations.**

-     @WorkerThread, @MainThread annotations are strategically placed to avoid GL operations on wrong threads.
+     `@WorkerThread`, `@MainThread` annotations are strategically placed to avoid GL operations on wrong threads.